MansiGaikwad28/MansiGaikwad28/README.md

-- 👋 Hi, I’m @MansiGaikwad28
+- 👋 Hi, I’m MansiGaikwad28
 - 👀 I’m interested in exploring and learning new skills
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning Data Analytics

 <!---
 MansiGaikwad28/MansiGaikwad28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.